 The Cosmos Jacket offers up a jacket with pretty solid 15k waterproofing and 2.5 layers but the real kicker is the 30k breathability which makes this Jacket really impressive.
 That’s at or above most Gore-Tex jackets.
 It’s really hard to get this kind of breathability in this price range.
-Most innexpensive jackets that have Gore-Tex have around 20k.
+Most inexpensive jackets that have Gore-Tex have around 20k.
 Gore-Tex doesn’t really publish this but based on most tests out there the lower end Gore-Tex in jackets is anywhere from 17k to 24k but the majority are closer to 17-20k.
 This is a great mountain to even backcountry jacket for those that heat up or sweat a lot.
 Also with 3 layers in critical areas and 2 layers in the rest of the jacket you also get a good bit of waterproofing that can handle a decent amount of moisture.

 The Cosmos Jacket is not like the Universe Jacket in terms of the feel.
-It’s much lighter and thinner and feels like your typical light weight shell out on the market these days.
+It’s much lighter and thinner and feels like your typical lightweight shell out on the market these days.

-The best part about the Cosmos is the unique extensions of the contour hood they call wind hater.
-Basically they have more material that covers your cheeks but still gives your mouth room to breathe freely.
+The best part about the Cosmos is the unique extensions of the contoured hood they call wind hater.
+Basically, they have more material that covers your cheeks but still gives your mouth room to breathe freely.
 This is a great solution for those that often see cold winds or get varying weather.
 It’s also great for riders like myself that love contour hoods on powder days so I don’t have to use a bandanna or balaclava.
-Instead I can put my nose into the collar riding up the chair and be completely covered.
+Instead, I can put my nose into the collar riding up the chair and be completely covered.
 Then coming down I can breathe hard but still keep my cheeks from getting blasted.
 Or if I choose to wear a bandanna then it has a little more breathability around the mouth.

-All in all this is a pretty solid jacket for those that want a lot of breathability.
+All in all, this is a pretty solid jacket for those that want a lot of breathability.